UDOOboard/Docs/docs/08_Arduino_DUE_(Sam3x)/02_Programming_Arduino_Due_from_External_PC.md

 <br />
 <br />

-* In the board manager install also the latest version of `Arduino SAM Boards (32-bit ARM Cortex-M3) by Arduino` package. (**Note:** This is the original Arduino DUE package.
-Install it is needed only in the Arduino IDE 1.6.5.
-In the next versions install this package won't be necessary.)
+* If you use the older 1.6.5 Arduino IDE version you need to install also the `Arduino SAM Boards (32-bit ARM Cortex-M3) by Arduino` package.
+If you use a newer Arduino IDE version this package isn't needed.

-* Now in Tools -> Boards you should see the `UDOO QUAD/DUAL (Arduino Due)`, if so Click on it.
+* Now in `Tools -> Boards` you should see the `UDOO QUAD/DUAL (Arduino Due)`, if so Click on it.

 <img width="550" height="587" src="../img/ext_board_manager_boards.PNG" style="margin-left: 30px;">

 <br />
 <br />

-* Select the right Tools -> Port of the UDOO QUAD/DUAL Arduino Due
+* Select the right `Tools -> Port` of the UDOO QUAD/DUAL Arduino Due

 * Done, now you're ready to use your UDOO QUAD/DUAL with the Arduino IDE installed on your Computer.